SNOMED-Documents/snomed-editorial-guide/digestive-system.md

 Mouth has several different meanings including mouth region, oral region of the face, and rima oris.

 Mouth region includes structures surrounding the oral cavity, as well as structures of the oral region of the face.

+Use  _mouth region_ for most disorders with a finding site of  _mouth_.

 Oral region of face includes the skin and subcutaneous tissue of the lips and perioral region, the orbicularis oris muscle, and the vessels and nerves in these structures.